 A: “Go in peace, serve the Lord” is an announcement we make at the end of each worship service.
 It reminds us that our ministry encompasses a wide range of activities in which we engage the world and one another.
 Feeding the hungry, visiting the lonely and comforting the afflicted are but a few ways we work to help make a difference in the lives of others.
 Learn more by visiting Service.

 A: Opportunities for fellowship abound at Good Shepherd.
-Attendees regularly join at the Shepherd’s Crook Café every Sunday morning or on select Saturday nights to visit with one another.
+Attendees regularly join at the Shepherd’s Crook Café every Sunday morning to visit with one another.
 Good Shepherd also hosts a variety of events throughout the year that provide fellowship for the community and congregation alike.
 The church also holds regular luncheons to celebrate occasions or meet as a congregation.
 Those interested are made aware of these fellowship opportunities through the weekly printed bulletin, the monthly newsletter — Good News or published in the online calendar.

 A: You can expect to be welcomed warmly at the door by our volunteer greeters and ushers who’ll make sure you get a copy of the weekly worship service bulletin and answer any questions you may have.
 Depending on your arrival time, you can stop by the Shepherd’s Crook Café for a complimentary beverage and conversation.
-The café is open between Sunday morning services and for a time following the 11:00 a.m. service.
+The café is open before and after the Sunday morning service.